-- While Aapli Chitksa is being implemented at the Municipal dispensaries, there is a need to further improve primary healthcare facilities in the city. - The norms recommended by the NBC and UDPFI should be followed to ensure that there is an adequate number of dispensaries available for the public. - To ensure dispensaries are accessible to the working population, they should be open before and after office hours, from 8 am to 11 pm. - There is a need to understand the actual requirement of healthcare services in all wards so that an adequate number of medical personnel are available in all of BMCs Healthcare Departments.
+- While Aapli Chitksa is being implemented at the Municipal dispensaries, there is a need to further improve primary healthcare facilities in the city. - The norms recommended by the NBC and UDPFI should be followed to ensure that there are adequate number of dispensaries available for the public. - To ensure dispensaries are accessible to the working population, they should be open before and after office hours, from 8 am in the morning to 11 pm at night. - There is a need to understand the actual requirement of healthcare services in all wards so that an adequate number of medical personnel are available in all of BMCs Healthcare Departments.
 This will further increase access to primary healthcare services in the city.